Maratyszcza/NNPACK/README.md

 - Download and setup Native Client SDK
 - Set `NACL_SDK_ROOT` variable to a versioned SDK directory (e.g. `~/nacl_sdk/pepper_49`).
 - Configure NNPACK with `--host=x86_64-nacl-glibc` or `--host=x86_64-nacl-newlib` (recommended) option.

+### Cross-compilation for Portable Native Client

+- Download and setup Native Client SDK
+- Set `NACL_SDK_ROOT` variable to a versioned SDK directory (e.g. `~/nacl_sdk/pepper_49`).
+- Configure NNPACK with `--host=pnacl-nacl-newlib` option.

+### Cross-compilation for Android

+- Download and setup Android NDK
+- Add `ndk-build` to `PATH` variable
+- Navigate to NNPACK directory and build NNPACK with `ndk-build` build system. **Note: an NDK project must be built with Clang toolchain to use NNPACK as a static libray**.

 ## Testing